- your use of our site www.clay-works.com (“our site”);

 - Third parties or publicly available sources.
 We may receive personal data about you from various third parties which include:

-- Technical Data from analytics providers such as Google based outside the EU; and
+- Technical Data from analytics providers (such as Google) based outside the UK and search engine providers based outside the UK; and

-Some of the third parties which we work closely with are based outside of the European Economic Area (“EEA”) so their processing of your personal data will involve a transfer of data outside of the EEA.
+Some of the third parties which we work closely with are based outside of the UK so their processing of your personal data will involve a transfer of data outside of the UK.

-- where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe; and
+- where we use certain service providers, we may use specific contracts approved for use in the UK which give personal data the same protection it has in the UK.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.